dioscuri-tda/knotsBM/README.md

 This repository contains all data and scripts used in Dłotko, Gurnari and Sazdanovic "Mapper-type algorithms for complex data and relations".

-Because of GitHub's limits on file sizes, the complete data can be found on [Zenodo](https://zenodo.org/records/7670819).

 The datasets we consider were originally created by J.S.
 Levitt [2].

+This repository contains the preprocessed data.
+Because of GitHub's limits on file sizes, the complete data, including original files from [2], can be found on [Zenodo](https://zenodo.org/records/7670819).

 ## Code/Software